Hetman of Zaporizhian Cossacks: Hetmans appointed by the Tsardom of Russia

-Polish appointed hetmans
+Hetmans appointed by the Polish–Lithuanian Commonwealth

 The Appointed Hetman Mykhailo Khanenko was elected the Hetman of Ukraine by a council of Sukhoviy's Cossacks in Uman to depose Doroshenko.
 In 1675 John III Sobieski awarded the title to some Ostap Hohol (died in 1679).
 Same thing happened in 1683 when John III Sobieski awarded the title to Stefan Kunicki and in 1684 to Andriy Mohyla.
 Those awards were given during the Great Turkish War.